markjnkim/es_mod/resources/templates/REQUIRED-REVISED.md

     * ☝️ What did we learn this week?
 How would you explain it to your friends and family?

     * 🙋 We learned { x, y z }.
+We are moving fast compared to traditional learners.
+It’s ok to feel overwhelmed as long as you don’t give up.

     * ☝️ Did anyone have an 'ah-ha' moment this week?
 When and why did it click?

-    * 🙋 @TODO .
+    * 🙋 Eureka moments happen when we try different approaches to a problem or change the way we are thinking about the problem.

     * ☝️ Did anyone feel stuck this week?
 How did you get unstuck?

-    * 🙋 @TODO .

-    * ☝️ @TODO ?

-    * 🙋 @TODO We are moving fast compared to traditional learners.
-It’s ok to feel overwhelmed as long as you don’t give up.
+    * 🙋 It's easy to get stuck when you're learning web development.
+It's important to learn how get unstuck because it happens to the pros, too.
+Rather than getting lost in search results, consult the official documentation first.
+Then ask for help from instructional staff or your peers.
+Study groups are a great because explaining your problems to someone else often reveals their solution.

 ### 2. Instructor Do: [Challenge Intro] (5 min)

-* Open `/folder/file` in your brower and demonstrate the following:
+* Open `/folder/file` in your browser and demonstrate the following:

     * @TODO When we do this, it does that.